mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 card: false
 ---

-Introduction - start by stating the problem as clearly as possible: last gen’s CSS-in-JS solutions are incompatible with the new paradigm of React Server Components and the Next.js App Router.
-That’s why we created Pigment CSS.
+Introduction - start by stating the problem as clearly as possible: last gen's CSS-in-JS solutions are incompatible with the new paradigm of React Server Components and the Next.js App Router.
+That's why we created Pigment CSS.

 ## What are React Server Components?

-Briefly explain what RSCs are and why old CSS-in-JS solutions don’t work with them.
+Briefly explain what RSCs are and why old CSS-in-JS solutions don't work with them.

 ## Why Pigment CSS?